duleorlovic/tips/index.md

-    retab # this will actually reformat all source `"+y` copy visual selection to system clipboard, ubuntu should run `sudo apt-get install vim-gtk` `vit` inner or `vat` outer visual select tag, jump with `o` more on `:help visual-operators` `:help v_it`
+    retab # this will actually reformat all source `"+y` copy visual selection to system clipboard, ubuntu should run `sudo apt-get install vim-gtk` `vit` inner or `vat` outer visual select tag, jump with `o` more on `:help visual-operators` `:help v_it` :help Ctrl-W_T open current buffer in new tab

 Heroku
 ===